 Constructing Unbreakable Defensive Line and Strong Troops

 Sun Chengzong also led his soldiers to finish many functional military constructions, promoted and trained his last student Yuan Chonghuan (1584 — 1630), another excellent but controversial general.

 Many refugees, those who hold great hatred against the Manchu army, were trained into an extremely powerful and strong cavalry troop, which then made great contributions in defending the Ming Empire.

 Sun Chengzong was already in his 60s at that time, so he also selected and trained five other remarkably brave and strong generals to assist his apprentice Yuan.

-Then he took back many lost cities and built a strong defensive line, which was consisted of several geographically important strongholds, military cities, vast farmland, as well as large numbers of advanced weapons and a professional, aggressive, well-trained troop.
+Then he took back many lost cities and built a strong defensive line on the Great Wall, which was consisted of several geographically important strongholds, military cities, vast farmland, as well as large numbers of advanced weapons, and a professional, aggressive, well-trained troop.

-Main Gate of the Shanhai Pass in Qinhuangdao City, Part of the Defensive Line that Sun Chengzong Built.
+Main Gate of the Shanhai Pass of Great Wall, Part of the Defensive Line that Sun Chengzong Built.